vishalreddy98/nlp-text-summarization/README.md

 For preliminary testing, 10% of the data was utilized for training and 5% for testing.
 Future scaling considerations will be contingent upon the outcomes of these initial tests.

 ### Data Preprocessing:
 Thorough preprocessing of the WikiHow dataset was conducted to ensure a robust foundation for subsequent model training.
 Missing values were removed to maintain data integrity.
 The Natural Language Toolkit (NLTK) library was employed for stopword removal, enhancing the textual content's quality.
-Dedicated functions, namely text_cleaner and summary_cleaner, were used to process the main text and headline summaries, preparing the data for training.
+Dedicated functions, namely text_cleaner, and summary_cleaner, were used to process the main text and headline summaries, preparing the data for training.

 Train-Test split: The training dataset consists of 19,899 data points, resulting in a 75-25 split with the test dataset, which includes 4,976 data points.